 We discovered the stock pre-rotator lever (left) hit the throttle, so I wouldn't be able to get it all the way in.
 Jim machined up a longer one that'll clear the throttle (right).
 It's also a match for the brake lever design, as obviously that's important to me :o)

 We got everything installed, and tweaked some little issues.
 I've now done the number of hours the insurance company required, and soloed it.
-We spotted the brakes were dragging, and I think I that sorted before I flew it too much.
+We spotted the brakes were dragging, and I think we had that sorted before I flew it too much.
 It was hard to move it in and out of the hangar, plus it's flat spotted a tyre where it should have spun up fast enough to prevent that.
 Nothing good can come of that :o(

 Other than that, it's just been basic maintenance so far :o)